hsunami/ferrit/README.md

 There is no binary file with this project so just checkout and build with sbt.
 It should only take a few minutes.

 > B.t.w. before starting Ferrit do make sure Cassandra is already running.
 The first time you run the project you'll need to create a new keyspace and tables in Cassandra.
-Just open this [Cassandra schema file](https://raw.githubusercontent.com/reggoodwin/ferrit/master/src/main/resources/cassandra-schema.sql), open the CQL console and paste the contents of the file into it.
+Just run this script with CQLSH, e.g.: cqlsh -f {ferrit-home}/src/main/resources/cassandra-schema.sql

 You can build/run Ferrit one of two ways: